-- Contracted provider: The plan pays 80 percent after your \$25 copayment; you pay 20 percent. - Non-contracted provider: The plan pays 50 percent after your \$25 copayment; you pay 50 percent. - Benefits are limited to 30 inpatient days and 30 outpatient visits. - Residential treatment isn't covered. - To be eligible for benefits, services must be provided by a physician, psychologist, clinical social worker, or advanced practice registered nurse. - You must preauthorize all mental health services received outside of the health centers.
+- Contracted provider: The plan pays 80% after your \$25 copayment; you pay 20%. - Non-contracted provider: The plan pays 50% after your \$25 copayment; you pay 50%. - Benefits are limited to 30 outpatient visits. - Benefits are limited to 30 inpatient days for services received prior to February 1, 2022.

+- Residential treatment isn't covered. - To be eligible for benefits, services must be provided by a physician, psychologist, clinical social worker, or advanced practice registered nurse. - You must preauthorize all mental health services received outside of the health centers.
 All preauthorizations are confidential.
+Effective February 1, 2022, preauthorization will not be required for covered outpatient mental health counseling visits received outside of the health centers.